 Key Behaviours for Effective Goal Setting

-With the New Year upon us, many of us are now setting our goals, resolutions, hopes and dreams for 2015.
-This year make them manageable and plan your approach to ensure success.
+With the 2021 New Year, many of us are now setting our goals, resolutions, hopes and dreams.
+This year plan your approach to ensure success.

 Your ability to achieve your goals will depend greatly on your approach:

 o Visualise the outcome: imagine being at the completion point of your goal.
 State your goals as if you have already accomplished them.
 Strive for performance, not outcomes.

 o Develop a support network: determine the resources that will be necessary for you to achieve your goals.
 Obtain support and commitment from individuals who will be essential in ensuring your success.
 Connect with people who will support you in attaining your goals.

 o Be honest with yourself: evaluate objectively how well you accomplish your goals and objectives and focus on self improvement.
 Ask others to give you feedback in the important areas and any ideas they may have for improvement.

 o Reward accomplishments: once you have reached a step or milestone, provide yourself with a reward.
 Celebrating your continual accomplishments will help to maintain your optimism and belief in your abilities while recharging your commitment and motivation to goal achievement.